zrhoffman/vscode-go/GOPATH-in-the-VS-Code-Go-extension.md

 ### GOPATH while debugging

 The debug adapter in the Go extension does not have access to your User/Workspace settings.
 Therefore, the only GOPATH the debugger is aware of is the one set as environment variable outside of VS Code.
+If there is no such environment variable, then the debugger tries to guess the GOPATH by using the same logic as the `inferGopath` setting described above

-Read https://github.com/Microsoft/vscode-go/wiki/Debugging-Go-code-using-VS-Code#troubleshooting to see how you can go around the GOPATH issue while debugging
+You can also provide GOPATH in the `env` property of the debug configuration Read more on debugging at [Debugging-Go-code-using-VS-Code](https://github.com/Microsoft/vscode-go/wiki/Debugging-Go-code-using-VS-Code)